 Dance.
 The brand hasn’t ever followed the trends and, never, in fact, cared too much about the fashion va-va-voom going on in the spotlight.
 It sprung from passion for fashion and was created by Consuelo Castiglioni herself; aged 35 then; named after her sister, Marni; without any training in fashion.
-Sort of speaking, as she managed to turn up side down her husband’s family fur company by transforming the old-fashioned designs into modern furry pieces.
+So to speak, as she managed to turn up side down her husband’s family fur company by transforming the old-fashioned designs into modern furry pieces.

 One must have the eye, courage and talent.

-Marni’s aesthetic of European-inflected bohemianism is something almost everyone in love with clothing, jewellery, handbags and eyewear want in their wardrobe.
-It is not only recognisable from a distance – it is unique – but it is also timeless through its juxtapositions of bold colours, textures and prints, colourblocking and untypical shapes.
-It’s an investment, it is something your daughter will wear and brag about many years later.
+Marni’s aesthetic of European-inflected bohemianism is something almost everyone in love with clothing, jewellery, handbags and eyewear wants in their wardrobe.
+It’s not only recognisable from a distance and unique, but it’s, also, timeless through its juxtapositions of bold colours, textures and prints, colour blocking and untypical shapes.
+It’s an investment, it’s something your daughter will wear and brag about, many years later.
 Or today.
-Or next spring.
-Whenever.

 Moreover, sometimes it is, also, about the people who make all of the above possible.
-When Marni collaborated with h&m, back in 2011, I not only loved the unexpected forms and combination of shades, but also fell in love with Consuelo Castiglioni.
-Marni, however, is not only a brand for women that dress for other women (or themselves) rather than for men, but it is also made by a woman who really loves women.
+When Marni collaborated with h&m, back in 2011, I not only loved the unexpected forms and combinations of shades, but also fell in love with Consuelo Castiglioni.
+Marni, however, is not only a brand for women that dress for themselves rather than for anyone else, but it is, also, made by a woman who really loves women.